-Overtime work is all work in excess of the normal hours of work (excluding breaks).
+Overtime definition: all work in excess of the normal hours of work, excluding breaks.

 - A non-workman earning up to $2,600.

 What is the Overtime Pay Rate in Singapore

 Below is an outline of current Singapore regulations in relation to paying overtime hours to employees covered under section 4 of the Employment Act:

 On a normal workday, overtime pay rate is payable at 1.5x the standard hourly rate.
 However, it’s important to note that this is not calculated daily, but weekly, and paid only if the worker works more than 44h per week.

 Working time is also averaged over a 2-week period (or three weeks if worker works shifts up to 12h/day).
 So if a worker works 45 hours in a week, but only 40 hours the following week, they will not qualify for overtime payments as the average working week was 42.5h during this period.
 Any overtime salary payout is capped at 72 hours per month.

 Overtime Pay on a Rest Day